-Adjustments After Battery Installation
+Language Selection After Battery Installation

-The first time the Scan Tool is turned on, you must select the desired display language (English, French or Spanish) and unit of measurement (USA or metric) as follows:
+The first time the Scan Tool is turned on, you must select the desired display language (English, French or Spanish).
+Select the display language as follows:

-- 1. Press the POWER/LINK button to turn the Scan Tool "ON." - The Select Language screen displays. - 3.
-When the desired display language is selected, press the ENTER ⊕ button to confirm your selection. - The Select Unit screen displays.
+- 1. Press and hold the POWER/LINK to button for approximately 3 seconds to turn the Scan Tool "ON." - The Select Language screen displays.